Walter Gieseking

 Walter Wilhelm Gieseking (5 November 1895 – 26 October 1956) was a French-born German pianist and composer.
-Gieseking was renowned for his subtle touch, pedaling, and dynamic control—particularly in the music of Debussy and Ravel; he made integral recordings of all their published works which were extant during his life.
+Gieseking was renowned for his subtle touch, pedaling, and dynamic control—particularly in the music of Debussy and Ravel; he made complete recordings of all their published works which were extant during his life.
 He also recorded most of Mozart's solo piano works.

 Career

-Born in Lyon, France, the son of a German doctor and lepidopterist, Gieseking first started playing the piano at age four, without formal instruction.
+Born in Lyon, France, the son of a German doctor and lepidopterist, Gieseking first started playing the piano when he was four, without formal instruction.
 His family traveled frequently and he was privately educated.